mullerdavid/ctf_writeups/cyberquest24/Web_Welcome_to_Raccoon_city/WRITEUP.md

 ![](screenshots/1.png)

-The challenge description suggests making a `tea` somehow.

 # Login

 There is an SQL injection on the login page.
 Using the standard `' OR 1=1 --` in the username and password instantly let us in.